 - Icicle Strategy Project Overview

 Upcoming Meeting Information

-- Icicle Steering Committee, Thursday, February 2nd, 12:00, Confluence Technology Center in Wenatchee
+- Icicle Work Group: Thursday, April 17th, 10:00 AM, Confluence Technology Center in Wenatchee

 The IWG is evaluating projects in an effort to develop an integrated project list that will meet all of the guiding principles and the specific metrics associates with each.
 The Icicle Work Group follows a Master Scope of Work and an Integrated Plan Timeline.
 Currently, data collection and appraisal level evaluations are underway for several projects.
 Additional projects are being considered by the Icicle Work Group, but either have not been funded yet or are awaiting other policy or science-based issues to be resolved before giving them the notice to proceed.
 The Icicle Work Group plans to move an Integrated Project List into SEPA Scoping in 2015.